microsoft/coyote/docs/tutorials/tasks/account-manager.md

 }
 ```

 The above unit test clearly tests that the same account cannot be created twice.
-Try run it and you
+Try run it (check
+below for instructions on how to build and run this tutorial from our samples repository) and you
 will see that it always passes.
 But is the behavior still true if two requests happen
 _concurrently_?
 How can we test this?
 What if we spawn two tasks to create the account,
 concurrently?
 And then assert that only one creation succeeds, while the other always fails?
 Hmm -